 As respected experts in this area, we advocate for policy reform and provide technical advice to government and NGOs to ensure sustainable livelihoods for people with disabilities.
 We are part of the UNESCO technical-vocational education and training (TVET) working group and have built up considerable experience in upskilling young people.
 This is a key intervention, both in terms of addressing unemployment and upskilling young people.
 We empower parents of children with disabilities by sharing skills that they can use to generate an income.
 We continue to build a pool of disability inclusion experts to train and coach government bodies and companies to be more inclusive of people with disabilities.

 We advocate for an inclusive humanitarian crisis response

-We work with government and humanitarian agencies to make sure they swiftly provide the assistance and protection that people with disabilities need in times of crisis.
-We promote peacebuilding through our unique inclusive sports program which we have piloted in Mahad camp for internally displaced people over the last few years.
+We work with government and humanitarian agencies to ensure they swiftly provide the assistance and protection that people with disabilities need in times of crisis.
+We promote peacebuilding through our unique inclusive sports program, which we have piloted in Mahad camp for internally displaced people over the last few years.
 With support from the Union of European Football Associations (UEFA), we will extend this program to other sites.
 Additionally, we have also been instrumental in setting up the Nodding Syndrome Alliance, bringing much-needed visibility to children living with this debilitating and often fatal neurological disease.

 Get in touch for more information